mjroncone/fend-perf-opt/README.md

 ## Website Performance Optimization portfolio project

+### Instructions for Running

+To begin, either download the repository and open index.html in your own browser, or check out my github pages version at: http://mjroncone.github.io/frontend-nanodegree-mobile-portfolio/

+Feel free to play around with any of the sections.
+There currently is not any additional functionality in the first three pages, but you will find additional things to do on the page called "Cam's Pizzeria".

+In Cam's Pizzeria, you can see the background pizzas move around as you scroll through the page.
+You can also use the slider in the "Our Pizzas!" section to resize the picture pizzas below it.
+The three sizes available are small, medium, and large.
+But you could change the code to include any number of sizes!

 ### My Optimization Route: HTML(index.html and variants)

 1. Google font was removed.
 The impact/design difference was not important enough for the performance sag.